Week-by-week guide to pregnancy

 Many women will tell their employer after they've had their first pregnancy scan at around 12 weeks.
 Once you tell your employer, you have maternity rights and can attend antenatal appointments during paid work time.
 You can also ask for a risk assessment of your workplace to ensure that you're working in a safe environment.

-It's a good time to tone up those muscles 'down under'.
-Gentle exercises can help to prevent leakage when you laugh, sneeze, cough or jump around on your future baby's trampoline.
-Get the muscles going by pretending that you're having a wee and then stop the 'urine' in midflow.
+It's a good time to tone up your pelvic floor muscles.
+Gentle exercises can help to prevent leakage when you laugh, sneeze or cough.
+Get the muscles going by pretending that you're having a wee and then stopping the 'urine' midflow.
 Visit Tommy's for more ideas about pelvic floor exercises.

 Ask your midwife or doctor about online antenatal classes – they may be able to recommend one.
 The charity Tommy's has lots of useful information on antenatal classes and preparing you for birth.